The Do’s and Dont’s of Log Cabin Insurance

 Which factors will affect my insurance?

-There are a number of factors that will increase or decrease your insurance premiums, area has a huge part to play in it but there are a number of other things that also play a big part.
+Several factors will increase or decrease your insurance premiums, the area has a huge part to play in it but several other things also play a big part.

 Distance from a fire department and fire hydrant

 Your home insurance is likely to be less expensive if you are within easy reach of a fire department.
-The further away you are, the harder it is for emergency services to respond to a fire, thus, the more damage the fire is able to do.
-For log homes, this is debateable due to the thickness of the logs used to build log cabins.
-Fires in log homes tend to smoulder allowing for a longer response time.
+The further away you are, the harder it is for emergency services to respond to a fire, thus, the more damage the fire can do.
+For log homes, this is debatable due to the thickness of the logs used to build log cabins.
+Fires in log homes tend to smolder allowing for a longer response time.
 Some insurance companies will also require you to be within a certain distance from your nearest fire hydrant.

 Wood shingle roofs are probably going to increase your insurance premium because “They’re not as good a fire risk,” Alexander Sarno – president of the Log Home Agency.